SAIS-S2S-Technology/Roadmap/Roadmap.md

 We do not start the semester with a finished, unified educational product -- such as a lecture.
 Instead, we provide students with a set of prototypes that will evolve from basic functionality to a tailored, useful product as the semester progresses and -- on a longer horizon -- as SAIS.Technology S2S grows over time.

-We priotize that students who particiapte in our programming workshops build a minimum viable product fast -- outline a short memo on testing machine learning algorithms, modify a bot playing an online strategy game --,'ship' that product by presenting it in a professional context, improve based on feedback and iterate the process.
+We priotize that students participating in our programming workshops build a minimum viable product fast -- outline a short memo on testing machine learning algorithms, modify a bot playing an online strategy game --,'ship' that product by presenting it in a professional context, improve based on feedback and iterate the process.

 Importantly, there is no clear distinction between teaching and learning in this process -- and there shouldn't be as the ability to collaborate horizontally is our most valuable ressource.
 We believe that experience with these workflows facilitates adapting to technological advancements more broadly.